 The introduction of dashboards and widgets in SumTotal was a giant leap forward.
 You can now transform the user interface from menus and lists to a personalized, visual experience your people would love to repeat.

-Flexible, easy-to-use tools give you control over the user experience.
+Dynamic, flexible and easy-to-use tools will enable you to customize the user experience.
 They are in an HTML meta-layer, giving you the universal tools of online presentation.
-You can create a unique experience for each role in your organization:
+You can create a unique experience for each role in your organization.

 Target learning and talent channels to support specific business functions, projects, roles, or any other unique audience.